Akachukwu075/mean-variance-standard-deviation-calculator/README.md

-Mean-Variance-Standard Deviation Calculator
+# Mean-Variance-Standard Deviation Calculator

 This project is part of the freeCodeCamp Data Analysis with Python certification.

-📌 Description
+## 📌 What it does

-This Python project uses NumPy to calculate:
+This project uses Python and NumPy to calculate:
 - Mean
 - Variance
 - Standard Deviation